yanezreed/pyside6-tests/NOTES.md

 - the radio buttons are then declared via `.addButton()` on the `QButtonGroup(self)`
 - including the `group.setExclusive(True)` to confirm this characteristic

+note:
+the difference between `QGroupBox` and `QButtonGroup` is that button group visually does not effect the widgets or give them a layout, however it does in fact logically group them together along with the instruction `group.setExclusive(True)`

 ```python
     group = QButtonGroup(self)
     group.addButton(1)